 What is Mickey and Minnie’s Runaway Railway?

-If you haven’t heard of Mickey and Minnie’s Runaway Railway yet, it’s a new attraction which lets you step right through the big screen, and into the wacky world of Mickey, Minnie, and all their friends like never before.
-This newest attraction in Hollywood Studios is based on the Award-winning “Mickey Mouse” cartoon shorts where you’re the star.
+If you haven’t heard of Mickey and Minnie’s Runaway Railway yet, it’s a new attraction in Disney’s Hollywood Studios which lets you step right through the big screen, and into the wacky world of Mickey, Minnie, and all their friends like never before.
+This newest attraction is based on the Award-winning “Mickey Mouse” cartoon shorts where you’re the star.

-That’s right, we are actually getting the first Mickey Mouse-based attraction in the world!
+That’s right, you can now ride on the first Mickey Mouse-based attraction in the world!

-Mickey and Minnie’s Runaway Railway is going to use an all-new “breakthrough technology to transform a two-dimensional cartoon into an amazing real-world experience.”
+Mickey and Minnie’s Runaway Railway uses an all-new “breakthrough technology to transform a two-dimensional cartoon into an amazing real-world experience.”
 They are calling this 2 1/2 D (more on this later).

-The Chinese Theatre will serve as the magic portal through which you’ll step from the human world directly into the unforgettable cartoon world.
+The Chinese Theatre serves as the magic portal through which you’ll step from the human world directly into the unforgettable cartoon world.

-As Disney describes: “join Mickey, Minnie, and friends like never before – bursting into a world where mouse rules apply.“ That sounds like this Mickey ride is going to put you in the middle of a wild and zany adventure where anything can happen!
+As Disney describes: “join Mickey, Minnie, and friends like never before – bursting into a world where mouse rules apply.“ This Mickey ride puts you in the middle of a wild and zany adventure where anything can happen!

-Also, don’t think this is just some cute kids’ ride, Disney is pulling out all the stops for this Mickey Mouse attraction.
+Also, don’t think this is just some cute kids’ ride, Disney has pulled out all the stops for this Mickey Mouse attraction and appeals to guests of all ages.
 Walt Disney Imagineer Keven Rafferty describes it this way:

 “This is one of the boldest…most impossible things I’ve ever worked on in almost 40 years of being an Imagineer.
 And you know what?
 That’s what I love about it.
 This is not going to be a small attraction, it’s going to be game-changing.”

-Mickey and Minnie’s Runaway is coming to both Disney’s Hollywood Studios in Walt Disney World, and in Disneyland Park at the Disneyland Resort in Anaheim, California.
+Mickey and Minnie’s Runaway is currently located in Disney’s Hollywood Studios in Walt Disney World and is coming to Disneyland Park at the Disneyland Resort in Anaheim, California at a future date.

 The Hollywood Studios version of Mickey and Minnie’s Runaway Railway is located in the old Chinese Theater, former home of The Great Movie Ride and park icon.
 This is located right at the end of Hollywood Boulevard.